LeoDog896/svelte-mathquill/README.md

 ## Usage

-MathQuill is legacy, so using it can be tricky -- this library solves _some_ issues but not all:
+MathQuill is legacy, so using it can be tricky -- by wrapping around the CDN scripts, we can make it easier to use.

 Add this to your `__layout.svelte` or any wrapper file where you use MathQuill: